Information for Faculty

 - Students and faculty report that Service-Learning has a positive impact on students' academic learning

-- Students and faculty report that Service-Learning improve students' ability to apply what they have learned in "the real world"
+- Students and faculty report that Service-Learning improves students' ability to apply what they have learned in "the real world"

-- Some studies have shown a positive impact of Service-Learning on academic learning as measured by course grades or GPA
+- Studies have shown a positive impact of Service-Learning on academic learning as measured by course grades or GPA

 - Service-Learning participation has an impact on such academic outcomes as demonstrated complexity of understanding, problem analysis, critical thinking, and cognitive development